ruiliuacd/atcgmagic/README.md

  	10 fixed as alternate allele
  	11 SNP

  As the SNPs will vary when different populations/individuals used to call, the input vcf here better use as comprehensive an individual/population set as possible.
 Whereas joint calling on too many individuals/populations can be extremely time consuming, so our solutions consists of two aspects:
  1) temporarily, using a vcf ,e.g. one population vcf file, file contains as comprehensive SNPs as possible.
 Then in following analyses programs,which using different vcf files including additional variant records, could add new records to the toplevel table and fill their outgroup info(as next step).
- 2) run any type of anaysis that will joint multiple vcf files would invoke alignmultPopSnpPos(...,jointmode="i"/"o"/"l",...) function inside.
+ 2) run any type of anaysis that would joint multiple vcf files by invoking alignmultPopSnpPos(...,jointmode="i"/"o"/"l",...) function inside.
  	This function joint the variant records from all input VCF files in three modes according 'jointmode' parameter:

 	1. i (inner join): only retain the variants records that all combined populations have and have the same alleles.